 Grandma's Classic Biscuits and Sausage Gravy

-- Brown the sausage in a large, deep skillet; I like to use a cast iron skillet.
-Cook the sausage on medium heat, breaking it up into pieces, until no pink remains, about 10 minutes.
+- Brown the sausage in a large, deep skillet.
+I like to use a cast iron skillet.
+Cook the sausage on medium heat, breaking it up into pieces, cooking until no pink remains, about 10 minutes.

-- When the sausage is cooked through add the unsalted butter and flour and stir into sausage until butter and flour dissolved.
+- When the sausage is cooked through add the unsalted butter and stir until melted.
+Next, add the flour and stir into sausage until dissolved.

 - Pour the milk into the skillet with the sausage and raise heat the bring the mixture to a boil.
 Once boiling reduce heat and continuously whisk until the gravy begins to thicken.
 About 5 minutes.